 Some AVMs may be linked to a group of problems called a syndrome.
 Your doctor will ask you questions about the family health history.
-The syndromes linked to AVMs are Bannayan-Riley-Ruvalcaba syndrome, Cowden syndrome and Parkes-Weber syndrome.
+Some of the syndromes linked to AVMs are Hereditary Hemorrhagic Telangiectasia, Capillary Malformation-AVM, Bannayan-Riley-Ruvalcaba syndrome, Cowden syndrome and Parkes-Weber syndrome.

 Are there other websites or references that may be helpful?

 - Mulliken JB, Burrows PE and Fishman SF.
 Mulliken and Young's Vascular Anomalies.
 Hemangiomas and Malformations second edition.
 Oxford University press 2013